Hepatic ischemiaIschemic hepatitis; Shock liver

 Low blood pressure

 Low blood pressure occurs when blood pressure is much lower than normal.
-This means the heart, brain, and other parts of the body do not get enough ...Read Article Now Book Mark Article
+This means the heart, brain, and other parts of the body may not get enough...Read Article Now Book Mark Article

 Other causes may include: